 In this class, we questioned the very parameters of what counts as American literature.
 Is American literature defined by geographical boundaries?
 Experiences?
 Histories?
 Themes?
 What is the difference between American literature and American history?
 Who determines what counts as American literature?
 How does the in-depth study of early American literature prompt us rethink representations of American culture today?
 In our global era, it is clear that past definitions of American literature must be revisited.
 Many of these questions remain unanswered and continue to engage scholarly debate.
 This anthology moves to answer the question “what is American literature?” by framing the texts in new and provocative ways that fit the modern age.

 We do not claim to have a “perfect” or “complete” representation of American literature.
 Rather, we offer an unexpected combination of texts, headnotes, provocations, and class writings that explore and question the underpinnings of American literature as a corpus.
 Since learning is a collaborative exercise, we hope that future PSU English students will feel inspired to contribute to, annotate, and continue this project, constantly refining, remixing, and reworking it going forward.

-In our blog posts and our headnotes we tried our very best to sound original, to provoke thought, and even weave some good old fashion comedy and sass in there.
+In our blog posts and our headnotes we tried our very best to be original, provoke thought, and even weave some comedy and sass in there.
 The goal is to draw the reader in, and educate them in a way that everyone can understand and enjoy.
 The readings are fun and amusing while still answering critical questions about literature.
 Hopefully reading them will help future PSU students have fun while learning.

 There is a lot to be considered when anthologizing a text in an American literature anthology.
 We hope to shift the focus from the nation to the larger, global implications for what defines something as “American.”
 It seems imperative that scholars continue to question what truly characterizes American literature within and beyond national boundaries.